China's 19th party congress: What you need to know

 Hong Kong (CNN)It's Xi Jinping's big moment.

-On Wednesday, the Chinese President will kick off the biggest and most-watched event in China's political calendar: The 19th National Congress of the Communist Party of China.
+On Wednesday, the Chinese President kicked off the biggest and most-watched event in China's political calendar: The 19th National Congress of the Communist Party of China.

 This twice-a-decade meeting is akin to a closed-door election, and will see President Xi formally granted a second five-year term as the party's general secretary and a new generation of senior Chinese leaders anointed.

+In his opening speech, Xi stressed "national rejuvenation" but warned that China's development had been "unbalanced and inadequate."

+"China's international standing has risen as never before," he told the almost 3,000 delegates gathered in Beijing's Great Hall of the People.

-The week-long session, which opens with a key speech by Xi, will also chart the country's future course in a world where China's reach is now extending -- and being felt -- further than ever before.
+The week-long session will also chart the country's future course in a world where China's reach is now extending -- and being felt -- further than ever before.
 At stake, analysts say, is Xi's vision and legacy.

 Here's why you should be paying attention.